Californian Soil: Production

-Writing and demoing for the album began in 2017 at Rothamn's home, in his hidden 'Narnia' studio.
+Writing and demoing for the album began in 2017 at Rothman's home, in his hidden 'Narnia' studio.
 It was the first time the band had begun production on an album without an executive producer.
 How Does It Feel and Call Your Friends were written initially by Reid and producer Steve Mac in separate writing sessions, before eventually the rest of the band finalised the songs.
-Reid acknowledged that the album's external producers - Mac, George FitzGerald and Charlie Andrew - were all male, which stands out given the album's feminist themes; "it was a big conflict within me...It’s changing now but there aren’t many female producers out there.
+Reid acknowledged that the album's external producers - Mac, George FitzGerald and Charlie Andrew - were all male, which stands out given the album's feminist themes: "it was a big conflict within me ...
+It’s changing now but there aren’t many female producers out there.
 That’s something that I really hope can change and it’s something that I do want to think about for a fourth album."
 The album was completed in 2019, and initially scheduled for a 2020 release.
-However, the band chose to delay the release to 2021 due to the pandemic; "we felt this was the most upbeat album we have probably ever made.
+However, the band chose to delay the release to 2021 due to the pandemic: "we felt this was the most upbeat album we have probably ever made.
 In the middle of a pandemic, there is a risk that this just won’t connect right now.
 There was no rush and I’m glad we waited.”